Industry News

 The Smartevo approach: reinventing the project approach

-A project methodology built into the tool
+A project methodology integrated into the tool

 Smartevo is not just a tool, it is an integrated project methodology.